The best performer; the best grade of ore.

 An example of best is the first prize award at the science fair.

-- being almost the whole; largest: it took the best part of an hour
+It took the best part of an hour.

 - under the most favorable conditions or interpretation